ThomasBertolani/smart-traffic-rl/README.md

 ## 📈 View the Full Report

-The complete scientific analysis, including hyperparameter sweeps, learning curves, and performance benchmarking, is detailed in the project notebook.
+The complete scientific analysis, including hyperparameter sweeps, learning curves and performance benchmarking, is detailed in the project notebook.

 ### [📄 Click here to view the Report (Jupyter Notebook)](report.ipynb)

-**Highlight:** The experiments demonstrate that **DQN outperforms the optimized Fixed Cycle baseline by ~25%**, successfully learning to "surf" traffic platoons without the instability associated with standard greedy heuristics.

 ---